xelaj/mtproto/README.md

 ## Security bugs?

-Please, don't create issue which is describe security bug, this can be too offensive!
-Instead, please read [this notifiaction](https://github.com/xelaj/mtproto/blob/main/.github/SECURITY.md) and follow that steps to notify us about problem.
+Please, don't create issue which describes security bug, this can be too offensive!
+Instead, please read [this notification](https://github.com/xelaj/mtproto/blob/main/.github/SECURITY.md) and follow that steps to notify us about problem.

 ## TODO